 - Inbound email You may find that some bulk mailings, like email newsletters you subscribe to, or notifications from large companies or social networking sites, end up in your Junk Email folder.
 If you want those messages to be delivered to your inbox, make sure to add the senders to your Safe Senders List in Outlook or Outlook Web App.

 - Outbound email To prevent outbound spamming, the service monitors the volume of outbound mail per connection and throttles the connection when it detects suspicious outbound mail volumes.
-If you want to send a message to a lot of users or external contacts at once, remember that only 100 messages are accepted per connection.
-The best way to send messages to a large group of people is to use distribution groups stored in the shared address book for your organization.
+The limit for the number of outbound messages sent through EOP is high enough to ensure that normal email communication is not treated as spam.
+The best way to send messages to a large group of users or external contacts is to use distribution groups stored in the shared address book for your organization.
 The distribution group is treated as a single recipient.
+If you want to send commercial bulk email messages, rather than sending outbound messages through EOP, we recommend that you either use a third-party email service provider (ESP).

 How does virus protection work?